Ligand hole driven metal-insulator transition in a prototypical transition metal double perovskite oxide Ca$_2$FeMnO$_6$

-To understand the structural disparity in high and low temperature cases in Fig.~\ref{femnd}, we critically analyzed the electronic-structure of Ca$_{2}$FeMnO$_{6}$.
-We show that the application of onsite Hubbard potential ($+$U) splits the $d$-band into two upper and lower Hubbard bands.
-Higher $+$U at Fe$^{3+}$ shifts the lower Hubbard band (Fig. \ref{femnd1}a) below O-2$p$ level (Fig. \ref{femnd1}c) while smaller $+$U at Fe$^{5+}$ shifts Hubbard bands to higher energy compered to that of Fe$^{3+}$ (see Fig. \ref{femnd1}).
-This makes the electron transfer energy from lower Hubbard band to oxygen 2$p$ level negative and the system gains energy through spontaneous transfer of electron from oxygen 2$p$ level to the d level of Fe$^{3+}$ leaving behind a hole($\underline{L}$) on the ligand $p-$orbital.
-This spontaneous charge transfer from ligand to the transition metal d-orbital given rise to spontaneous charge disproportionation at iron sites (d$^{n}\rightarrow $ d$^{n+1}\underline{L}$.
-This process of spontaneous creation of ligand hole is called self-doping \cite{46}.
-At low temperature this ligand hole is distributed among the surrounding oxygen atoms and give rise to insulating phase.
-Corresponding band gap is proportional to this charge transfer energy (E$_g$$\approx 0.17$ eV).
-As value of the charge transfer energy is less than Hubbard onsite coulomb potential U, the insulating phase lies in the charge transfer insulating region of the ZSA scheme.
-Moreover, due to the negative value of this charge transfer energy, it is dubbed as negative charge transfer insulator.
-The energy of lower Hubbard band of Fe$_{2}$ ion and O-$2p$ levels coincide, giving strong hybridization as shown by shorter bond lengths at Fe$^{5+}$ site.
-As temperature increases the ligand holes gains enough energy to overcome the energy barrier to be mobile, giving rise to metallic phase as shown by PDOS in Fig.~\ref{femnd1}e-h.
-In that situation charge ordering vanishes and both the Fe sites become equivalent, as seen from their equal Fe-O bonds and same octahedral volume.\\
+The magnitude of the energy gap in the MIT phase is proportional to the charge transfer energy required to move ligand holes to the nearest Oxygen.
+Because the value of charge transfer energy is less than Hubbard onsite Coulomb potential U, the insulating phase lies in the charge transfer insulating region of the Zaanen-Sawatzky-Allen (ZSA) scheme \cite{Zaanen1985}.
+This insulating phase is often termed a negative charge transfer insulator.
+The energy of the lower Hubbard band of Fe$_{2}$ ion and O-$2p$ levels coincide, giving rise to strong hybridization mediated by shorter bond lengths at Fe$^{5+}$ site.
+With further increase in temperature, the ligand holes gain enough energy to overcome the energy barrier to be mobile, giving rise to a metallic phase as shown by PDOS in Fig.~\ref{femnd1}(e-h).

-Due to tetrahedral compression at Fe$^{3+}$ site at low tempearature, d$_z^{2}$ orbital lies above d$_{x^{2}-y^{2}}$ orbital and the situation reverses for Fe$^{5+}$ because of tetrahedral elongation.
-Due to this cooperative long range tetrahedral distortion, d$_z^{2}$ and d$_{x^{2}-y^{2}}$ orbitals are expected to be occupied at Fe$^{3+}$ and Fe$^{5+}$ sites, respectively.
-This alternate occupation of e$_g$ orbitals at two iron sites give rise to antiferromagnetic-orbital ordering.
-This is evident from charge density plot in Fig.~\ref{femnd_charge}a)[c].

-At 300K, t$_{2g}$ and e$_g$ states of both the Fe ions coincides.
-Thus both the Fe ions are equivalent and are in Fe$^{4+}$ oxidation state.
-Since only upspin channel of d-orbitals are occupied the Fe ions are in high-spin state.
-For Mn ions also the t$_{2g}$ and e$_g$ orbitals coincide and are equivalent to each other.
-Since only up-spin channels lies below fermi level, Mn ions are also in Mn$^{4+}$ high-spin state.\\